cbriggs02/CB-IdentityService/README.md

 - **xUnit** for unit and integration testing.
   - *Unit Tests*: Validate service logic in isolation.
-  - *Integration Tests*: Ensure controllers and middleware work end-to-end.
+  - *Integration Tests*: Ensure controllers and middleware work end-to-end. <br />
+For detailed instructions on setting up and running the tests, refer to the [IdentityServiceApi.Tests README](./IdentityServiceApi.Tests/README.md).

 ## Documentation